P.S. 76 The Bennington School

 Band, chorus, theater, dance

 A large peach brick building with tall windows, PS 76 commands a street corner in the working-class neighborhood of Allerton.
-A few staff members attended the school as children and it serves generations of local residents: nurse's aides, teachers and city workers as well as about 40 children from the area's five homeless shelters.
+A few staff members attended the school as children and it has served generations of local residents—who work as nurse's aides, teachers, city workers, and more—as well as children from several homeless shelters in the area.

 One of the perks of this large school is its fine music program including a band, rare in elementary school, and the staging of musical theater productions.
-Students receive weekly art instruction, and younger children learn dance through a partnership with Alvin Ailey.
-"We believe wholeheartedly in musical education," said assistant principal Candice Pantano.
+Students receive art instruction, and younger children learn dance through a partnership with Alvin Ailey.

-To meet the needs of high-achievers, the administration added a "top" class in each grade in 2016 for children who scored 3 or 4 on state tests.
-Teachers work with parents of struggling students after school to provide tips they can use to help their children at home.
+To meet the needs of high-achievers, the administration added a "top" class in each grade in 2016 for children who scored 3 or 4 (out of 4) on state tests.

-SPECIAL EDUCATION: The school has three "self-contained" classrooms for students with special needs, plus ICT, team-taught classes that mix general education students and those with special needs with two teachers, one of whom is trained in special education.
+SPECIAL EDUCATION: The school has three "self-contained" classrooms for students with special needs, plus team-taught classes that mix general education students and those with special needs in one classroom.

 ADMISSIONS: Neighborhood school.
 (Lydie Raschka, web reports, March 2020)